cherylberger/MechaCar_Statistical_Analysis-/README.md

 *A summary of the individual lot data can be seen below:*

--mLot 1 has a true sample mean of 1500psi, again as we saw in the summary statistics above.
+-Lot 1 has a true sample mean of 1500psi, again as we saw in the summary statistics above.
 With a p-value of 1, clearly we cannot reject the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean as both are equal to 1500psi.

 - Lot 2 has essentially the same outcome with a sample mean of 1500.02, a p-value of 0.61; the null hypothesis cannot be rejected.
 The sample mean and the population mean of 1500psi are statistically similar.
--

 - However, the data for Lot 3 illustrates a different hypothesis.
 Here, the sample mean is 1496.14psi and the p-value is 0.04, which is lower than the stated significance level of 0.05.
 Therefore, we would reject the null hypothesis that the lot 3 sample mean and the presumed population mean are not statistically different.

 ### Deliverable 4: Design a Study Comparing the MechaCar to the Competition